AmyAndersson/Project-2/README.md

 ## Methodology:

 1. Created HTML and CSS files with layouts and stylings that will hold our visualisations.
-This included several pages, dashboard creation and the inclusion of the picture carousel.
+This included several pages, plot and map creation and the inclusion of the picture carousel.

 2. Searched and collected data from many different governmental and evironmental sources.